-- To attend all lessons and sessions as determined on their timetable and by the school - Arrive equipped and ready to learn - Follow registration procedure - Inform the Attendance Team of known absences in advance (appointment card or letter)

-• Sign in/out should they arrive after 9:00am and leave before 3:00pm (only with an authorised note).
+- To attend all lessons and sessions as determined on their timetable and by the school - Arrive equipped and ready to learn - Follow registration procedure - Inform the Attendance Team of known absences in advance (appointment card or letter) - Sign in/out should they arrive and/or leave outside of registration times (only with an authorised note).
 This includes sixth form students arriving before timetabled lessons and leaving early due to home study

-7. Registration
+6. Registration